btel/svg_utils/docs/source/tutorials/publication_quality_figures.rst

 2. *Exporting to SVG*

-   A nice feature of matplotlib is that on can export figures to Scalable Vector Graphics (SVG) which is an open  vector format [1]_ understood by many applications (such as Inkscape, Adobe Illustrator or even web browsers).
+   A nice feature of matplotlib is that one can export figures to Scalable Vector Graphics (SVG) which is an open  vector format [1]_ understood by many applications (such as Inkscape, Adobe Illustrator or even web browsers).
 In a nutshell, SVG files are text files with special